 A partnership contract is an administrative contract under which a grantor entrusts to a private party, for a period set according to the amortisation of investment or agreed financing terms, a comprehensive project relating to the design, construction or conversion, maintenance, operation or management of works, equipment or intangible assets necessary to the public service, as well as to the total or partial financing of the latter.
 Dismantling and destruction works, and the management of a public service, can also be transferred to the private party under a partnership contract.14

 The two main PPPs can be differentiated according to their payment terms: under a partnership contract, the grantor pays a rent to the private partner in exchange for the performance of the mission, while under a concession agreement, the compensation of the concessionaire mainly arises from payments made by users of the service.

 ii The authorities

-In addition to public authorities (the French state, local authorities and their public institutions), private entities (entities specially created to satisfy a non-commercial public interest or formed by several public entities in order to jointly perform certain activities and public undertakings acting as network operators) are allowed to grant concession agreements and partnership contracts.10
+In addition to public authorities (the state, local authorities and their public institutions), private entities (entities specially created to satisfy a non-commercial public interest or formed by several public entities to jointly perform certain activities and public undertakings acting as network operators) are allowed to grant concession agreements and partnership contracts.15

-Nevertheless, central administrations other than the state, public health facilities and medical cooperation public structures that used to be grantors before the European directive are not able to enter into partnership contracts on their own.12
+Nevertheless, central administrations other than the state, public health facilities and medical cooperation public structures are, in principle, not able to enter into partnership contracts on their own.17

-For partnership contracts executed by the state, the ministries that are involved in the tendering procedure depend on the subject-matter of the particular contract.
-Moreover, approval by the Minister of the Economy and the Budget is required before signature.13
+For partnership contracts executed by the state, the ministries that are involved in the tendering procedure depend on the subject matter of the particular contract.
+Moreover, approval by the Minister of the Economy and the Budget is required before signature.18

 iii General requirements for PPP contracts